-I am a native of North Carolina and married to Dr. Heidi J. Hornik, who is a professor of Italian Renaissance Art History at Baylor.
-I have taught in the area of New Testament at Baylor since 1986.
+I am a native of North Carolina and have taught in the area of New Testament at Baylor since 1986.

 New Testament Gospels and Acts; ancient rhetoric and literary criticism.
 Lead researcher, Contexticon of the New Testament Language.
 Co-editor of Paideia Commentary on the New Testament from Baker Academic.
 Working on a primer on ancient rhetoric and the New Testament.

 Member Society of Biblical Literature, President of the SBL-Southwest region in 2006;

 National Association of Baptist Professors of Religion, President 2006;